The Story Behind the Most Beautiful Family Portraits

 The painting of the William Cecil family drew me in with its casual warmth.

 New York artist Stone Roberts painted the portrait.
 He wanted to render them “true and real and lively.”
 He successfully captured the essence of the family in a social setting as if they gathered that way all the time.
-From that painting, I got the idea to create a family portrait that way.
+I got the idea from that painting to create a family portrait that way.

 I looked up Bill Barley & Associates Inc. (Studio BB&A Creative Service for the Visual Arts).